 A few months ago, you had your concrete floor sealed or polished.
 It looked fantastic until these white spots started to form.
 They kind of looked like watermarks.
 They were difficult to clean, maybe even impossible.
 You’re almost at your wit’s end trying to figure out how to deal with this: Efflorescence.

 What’s happening is efflorescence, a mineral salt residue that’s the byproduct of moisture leaving the slab.
 This is a natural process that is perfectly normal.
 There are a few reasons why this could happen.

 - There is no vapor barrier under the slab.
 It’s sitting directly on the ground.
 Older slabs often lack a vapor barrier, which allows for mineral salts in the soil to come through the concrete slab.

 - The floor was fully polished or sealed too soon after the slab was poured.
 While concrete cures, it releases water and salts as it dries and hardens.
 If the concrete slab is still in this stage of curing when the polishing or sealing process takes place, efflorescence will occur.

-- The polishing process took place when the space was fully open.
+- The polishing process took place before the building was conditioned.
 Concrete slabs cure evenly in a climate-controlled environment.
 When a worksite is still open when the polishing takes place, the variability in the weather and humidity will affect the slab.
 It can create conditions that will contribute to efflorescence.

 Can it go away?

 You can create conditions to remove the moisture from the slab if there is a vapor barrier in place.
 In a fully climate-controlled environment, the floor will continue to release moisture.
 This process can be sped up with the use of dehumidifiers.